spacetelescope/jwst/docs/jwst/associations/technote_sdp_workflow.rst

 box sizes for each object, are generated.
 The source catalog is then used as input to the level 2 processing of the spectral data.
-This extra link between the two major stages is represented by the ``Segment & Catalog`` file set, show in red in the diagram.
+This extra link between the two major stages is represented by the ``Segment & Catalog`` file set, shown in red in the diagram.
 The level 2 association ``grism_spec2_asn`` not only lists the needed countrate exposures, but also the catalog file produced by the level 3 image processing.
 Hence, the workflow knows to wait for this file before